-I didn't add any sugar to this because the cherries were really sweet.
-I also didn't process my jars, but you can, if you want a bigger batch to have in the cupboard.
-(These would be so good in the winter over the holidays for all kinds of appies).
+I didn't add any sugar to this recipe, because the cherries were really sweet.
+I also didn't process my jars, but you can if you want a bigger batch to have in the cupboard.
+(These would be so good in the winter over the holidays for all kinds of appetizers, and for gift-giving, too).

 These will keep in the fridge for at least a few weeks.
 Makes two 1 pint (16 oz) jars